 5. Use your mirrors.

 Checking your side mirrors and your rearview mirror helps you keep tabs on any hazards around you.
-It’s especially important to use your mirrors when changing lanes.
 Knowing what’s going on around you helps you to avoid accidents.

 6. Turn carefully.